2nd Division (South Vietnam): 1965

-On 8 December 1965 the division's 1st Battalion, 5th Regiment participated in Operation Harvest Moon/Lien Ket 18 in the Quế Sơn Valley with ARVN 11th Ranger Battalion and the US 3rd Marine Division's Task Force Delta.
+On 8 December the division's 1st Battalion, 5th Regiment participated in Operation Harvest Moon/Lien Ket 18 in the Quế Sơn Valley with the 11th Ranger Battalion and the US 3rd Marine Division's Task Force Delta.
 On the morning of 8 December the ARVN began their advance along Route 534 with the 1st Battalion on the left of the road and the 11th Rangers on the right.
 At 13:30 the Rangers walked into an ambush by the VC 70th Battalion which was overrun within 15 minutes, losing a third of their men, the remainder withdrew and established a defensive perimeter 1.2 km northwest and called for air support.
 The 1st Regiment was prevented from reinforcing the Rangers by intensive small arms and mortar fire and Marine airstrikes hit the VC positions.
 Later that day HMM-161 helicopters flew in the division's 6th Regiment from Tam Kỳ to replace the 11th Rangers.
 At 06:45 on 9 December the VC 60th and 80th Battalions hit the ARVN 1st Battalion position, overrunning the battalion and 5th Regiment command posts and killing the 5th Regiment commander and scattering the remaining ARVN forces.
 The VC launched a simultaneous assault on the 6th Regiment position to the north which was repulsed.
 At 10:00 HMM-161 and HMM-361 helicopters began landing the 2nd Battalion 7th Marines 9 km west of the ARVN position and they moved northeast, establishing a defensive position 2.5 km from their landing zone by late afternoon.
 At 14:00 HMM-261 began landing the 3rd Battalion, 3rd Marines 2.5 km southeast of the ARVN 1st Battalion and by 15:30 they had made contact with the ARVN.
 As the 3/3 Marines continued advancing northwest towards Hill 43 they encountered a force of approximately 200 VC in a fight that continued until dusk when the VC withdrew.
 The operation concluded on 20 December, the Marines had lost 45 killed, the ARVN 90 killed and 91 missing and the VC 407 killed and 33 captured.

-In late 1965 COMUSMACV general William Westmoreland and his chief of staff of operations, General William E. DePuy, blamed the division's temerity on its "less aggressive" commander, General Hoàng Xuân Lãm, who had been either unwilling or unable to get the division moving during the year.
+In late 1965 Westmoreland and his chief of staff of operations, General William E. DePuy, blamed the division's temerity on its "less aggressive" commander, Lãm, who had been either unwilling or unable to get the division moving during the year.